 As a designer of aeroplanes, I am truly excited by the possibilities offered by autonomous flight.
 Our UAV work at the University of the Highlands and Islands includes the development, evaluation and operational aspects of new UAV designs, including the ‘Phoenix’ ultra-long endurance aeroplane that is part airship, part aeroplane and is self-sufficient in energy.
 This 15m-long, 10.5m-wingspan vehicle is being developed as part of an Innovate-UK-funded project and will commence flight tests in October this year.

 The advances being made in battery technology and hybrid systems will see the embrace of electric aerial propulsion, and will allow us as designers to move away from the constraints on the configuration made by the gas-turbine engine.
 Running a ring-main around the aircraft will allow us to put propulsors almost anywhere and everywhere.
 However, the freedoms offered by these things have had, and will increasingly have, an impact on or lives and our environment.

 As an engineer, I am thrilled by the possibility that things which seemed science fiction just a decade ago are now becoming reality, though wary of the way in which humanity can respond to such opportunities.

 Professor Andrew Rae, Professor of Engineering, Perth College UHI, University of the Highlands and Islands

-For more information on the University of the Highlands and Islands health-related programmes and research, visit www.uhi.ac.uk
+For information on the University of the Highlands and Islands’ aircraft engineering and maintenance programmes, visit: www.uhi.ac.uk/en/courses